 People like to get free things and discounts.
 As a result, coupon codes are quite attractive and have great incentives.
 Post these codes to every social network you’re using, and make sure you have specific codes for each site.
 This will help you to assess how each platform is driving sales.

-Let's say you are advertising your e-commerce website on Facebook.
-Giving a free coupon to those that download your mobile app and make a purchase on your website is a great idea.
+Let’s say you are advertising your e-commerce website on Facebook.
+Giving a free coupon to those who download your mobile app and purchase your website is a great idea.
 This way, a person who has always wanted to buy a $20 pair of shoes but has been skeptical about it, will rush to download your app.
 Why?
 Thanks to your coupon, they will have to pay $5 less on their first purchase.

 With promotions and other attractive deals, you can then remarket to them to keep them coming back for more.